FREQUENTLY ASKED QUESTIONS

 A: No. The email confirmation you receive at the time you purchase your tickets serves as your reservation until the day of your trip.
 Upon your arrival at SRI (we ask that you arrive an hour before your trip) you will pick up your tickets at our will call desk, located in our Visitor’s Center.
 These tickets are designed to be souvenirs, a memento of your trip.

 A: Yes.
-The PM 1225 “The Real Polar Express” will be pulling all North Pole Express trains for 2013.
+The PM 1225 “The Real Polar Express” will be pulling all North Pole Express trains.

 Q: What is the “Caboose” option?